 We are really excited about our guest interview today.
 Our guest is licensed financial advisor, Aaron Katsman.
-He runs a successful boutique investment firm in Jerusalem and just recently launched his new book, “Retirement GPS: How to Navigate Your way to a Secure Financial Future with Global Investing.”
+He runs a successful boutique investment firm in Jerusalem in addition to authoring the book, “Retirement GPS: How to Navigate Your way to a Secure Financial Future with Global Investing.”
 Aaron is well-known in the finance industry and writes for prominent financial publications.

 In this interview, we uncover some great information about retirement and investing for all stages of life.
 We get great insights from Aaron on how to look at global investing and learn why we need a new way of thinking about retirement investing.
 Enjoy the interview!

 I am a licensed financial advisor, both in Israel and the United States with multiple licenses in the US.
 I am a branch of the US brokerage firm Portfolio Resources Group.
 We open up accounts in the US for people who want to invest globally.
-I write a weekly investing column for the Jerusalem Post.
+I write an investing column for the Jerusalem Post.
 I am a regular contributor to a big financial website called SeekingAlpha.com.
-I am now a Retire Mentor for Marketwatch.com.
-And, I have a book coming out very soon, which is already available on Amazon, called “The Retirement GPS: How to Navigate Your Way to a Secure Financial Future With Global Investing” which is being published by McGraw Hill – There is a real sense of pride I have about that point.
-I made Aliyah about 21 years ago.
+I am a Retire Mentor for Marketwatch.com.
+And, I have a book available on Amazon, called “The Retirement GPS: How to Navigate Your Way to a Secure Financial Future With Global Investing” which is being published by McGraw Hill – There is a real sense of pride I have about that point.
+I made Aliyah about 24 years ago.

 Well, I have been in the business for a while, off and on for about 18 years, working with all kinds of clients, but a lot of them were pre-retirement and retirees.
 I do a lot of reading and writing, and most of the information that I have found out there is very much “one size fits all” solutions.
 It’s like someone is sitting in their ivory tower spewing conventional wisdom, but has not sat across from a living, breathing client, and once you do that, and I have for years, I think that financial planning and retirement planning takes on a different shape just because each person is different.
 Their approach to risk and approach to retirement is different and I always felt that more and more retirement is becoming such a big issue as baby boomers are retiring.
 The advice out there in the financial media is just lacking and it really doesn’t provide a good solution to the client, so I decided to write a book about it.